martinberlin/eink-calendar/README.md

     ESP.deepSleep(3600e6);  // 3600 = 1 hour in seconds

-Prepare any page that will render your calendar from any source (Google/Exchange)
+Prepare any page that will render your calendar from any source (Google/Exchange) or to render your favourite newspaper homepage every morning editing this String in Config:

+    calendarUrl

+UPDATE: There will be soon a ESP32 version where you can save WiFi credentials using Bluetooth.

 ### Google calendar Oauth example